estuaryoss/estuary-agent-go/README.md

 # Estuary Agent

+# Won't be maintained.
+It is replaced by [java](https://github.com/estuaryoss/estuary-agent-java) version.

 The agent is written in Go, and it executes low-level commands.
 Part of the Estuary stack.

 It enables any use case which implies system commands: